tiagoFlach/ubuntu-setup/README.md

 ### Usage

-The following command will run the .sh script:
+The following command will run the `setup.sh` script:

 ```shell
 $ sudo ./setup.sh